CloakedRex6063/Pitfall-3D-Block-B/readme.md

 Animations & Player Model has been downloaded from Mixamo

-Floor Texture has been downloaded form FreePik.com
+Floor Texture has been downloaded from FreePik.com

 Coin Model has been downloaded from Free3D by moddleStudios https://free3d.com/3d-model/coin-4532.html